awsdocs/amazon-aurora-user-guide/doc_source/USER_PerfInsights_Counters.md

 ## Performance Insights operating system counters<a name="USER_PerfInsights_Counters.OS"></a>

-The following operating system counters are available with Performance Insights for Aurora PostgreSQL\.
+The following operating system counters, which are prefixed with `os`, are available with Performance Insights for Aurora PostgreSQL\.
 You can find definitions for these metrics in [Viewing OS metrics using CloudWatch Logs](USER_Monitoring.OS.CloudWatchLogs.md)\.

 | Counter | Type | Metric |